Roots and Radishes

 Sustainability & Low Waste Tips

 • Use the full veg!
 I love finding ways to use the whole vegetable to help reduce food waste and get more nourishment from beautiful produce.
-If your radishes have tops from your farmers market or garden radishes, don't toss them just yet!
+If your radishes have tops from your farmers market or garden radishes, save them!
 They're edible (flavor has a slight bite) and make a delicious complement to roasted radishes.
 Simply toss them together once cooked and toss in a light vinaigrette for a beautifully colored side dish.

 Roasted Radishes FAQs